-• group (hoomd.group) - Group of particles on which to apply this method.

-- kT (hoomd.variant or float) Temperature set point for the thermostat, not needed if nph=True (in energy units). - tau (float) Coupling constant for the thermostat, not needed if nph=True (in time units). - S (list of hoomd.variant or float) Stress components set point for the barostat (in pressure units).
+- group (hoomd.group) Group of particles on which to apply this method. - kT (hoomd.variant or float) Temperature set point for the thermostat, not needed if nph=True (in energy units). - tau (float) Coupling constant for the thermostat, not needed if nph=True (in time units). - S (list of hoomd.variant or float) Stress components set point for the barostat (in pressure units).
 In Voigt notation: [Sxx, Syy, Szz, Syz, Sxz, Sxy] - P (hoomd.variant or float) Isotropic pressure set point for the barostat (in pressure units).
-Overrides S if set. - tauP (float) Coupling constant for the barostat (in time units). - couple (str) Couplings of diagonal elements of the stress tensor, can be "none", "xy", "xz", "yz", or "xyz" (default). - \mathbf{x} (bool) if True, rescale Lx and x component of particle coordinates and velocities - y (bool) if True, rescale Ly and y component of particle coordinates and velocities - \mathbf{z} (bool) if True, rescale Lz and z component of particle coordinates and velocities - xy (bool) if True, rescale xy tilt factor and x and y components of particle coordinates and velocities - xz (bool) if True, rescale xz tilt factor and x and z components of particle coordinates and velocities - yz (bool) if True, rescale yz tilt factor and y and z components of particle coordinates and velocities - all (bool) if True, rescale all lengths and tilt factors and components of particle coordinates and velocities - nph (bool) if True, integrate without a thermostat, i.e. in the NPH ensemble - rescale_all (bool) if True, rescale all particles, not only those in the group - gamma (float): Dimensionless damping factor for the box degrees of freedom (default: 0)
+Overrides S if set. - tauP (float) Coupling constant for the barostat (in time units). - couple (str) Couplings of diagonal elements of the stress tensor, can be "none", "xy", "xz", "yz", or "xyz" (default). - \mathbf{x} (bool) if True, rescale Lx and x component of particle coordinates and velocities

+- y (bool) if True, rescale Ly and y component of particle coordinates and velocities - z (bool) if True, rescale Lz and z component of particle coordinates and velocities - xy (bool) if True, rescale xy tilt factor and x and y components of particle coordinates and velocities - xz (bool) if True, rescale xz tilt factor and x and z components of particle coordinates and velocities - yz (bool) if True, rescale yz tilt factor and y and z components of particle coordinates and velocities - all (bool) if True, rescale all lengths and tilt factors and components of particle coordinates and velocities - nph (bool) if True, integrate without a thermostat, i.e. in the NPH ensemble - rescale_all (bool) if True, rescale all particles, not only those in the group - gamma (float): Dimensionless damping factor for the box degrees of freedom (default: 0)

-npt performs constant pressure, constant temperature simulations, allowing for a fully deformable simulation box npt can also perform more advanced integration modes.
-The integration mode is specified by a set of couplings and by specifying the box degrees of freedom that are put under barostat control.
+npt performs constant pressure, constant temperature simulations, allowing for a fully deformable simulation box.